s3cur3/brewerysites/_themes/brewery-base/docs/modern-brewery-theme-documentation.md

     }
 </style>

-Documentation: The Modern Law Firm Theme
+Documentation: The Modern Brewery Theme
 =============================================

-- **Theme creator**: Tyler Young of [Conversion Insights][CI]
+- **Theme creator**: Tyler Young of [BrewSites][]
 - **Email**: <tyler@conversioninsights.net>

 Thanks for using my theme.
 If you have any questions that are beyond the scope of this help file, feel free to email me at <tyler@conversioninsights.net>.

-If you need support, customization, or help with your firm's Web marketing, [email me](mailto:tyler@conversioninsights.net) and I'll do my best to help.
+If you need support, customization, or help with your brewery's Web marketing, [email me](mailto:tyler@conversioninsights.net) and I'll do my best to help.

-For help & advice on your online marketing campaigns, you can sign up for my [free course on getting more clients from your Web site](http://conversioninsights.net/get-clients-for-law-firm/?utm_source=themeDocumentation&utm_medium=web&utm_campaign=moreClients).

 ### Table of Contents
 - [Getting Started](#gettingstarted)